1. (A) In these Rules:

-“Fees Tariff” means a list of fees approved by the Clubs at a General Meeting to be levied by the Management Committee for any matters for which fees are payable under the Rules, as set out at Schedule A.
+“Fees Tariff” means a list of fees approved by the Clubs at a general meeting to be levied by the Management Committee for any matters for which fees are payable under the Rules, as set out at Schedule A.

 “Fines Tariff” means a list of fines approved by the Clubs at a general meeting to be levied by the Management Committee for any breach of the Rules, as set out at Schedule A.

 “Management Committee” means in the case of a Competition which is an unincorporated association, the management committee elected to manage the running of the Competition and where the Competition is incorporated it means the Board of Directors appointed in accordance with the articles of association of that company.

 “Match Officials” means the referee, the assistant referees and any fourth official appointed to a Competition Match.

 “Non Contract Player” means any Player (other than a Player on a Scholarship) who is eligible to play for a Club but has not entered into a written contract of employment.

 “Officer” means an individual who is appointed or elected to a position in a Club or Competition, which requires that individual to make day-to-day decisions.

 “Player” means any Contract Player, Non Contract Player or other player who plays or who is eligible to play for a Club.